 For the Java backend we observed a higher difference in the mean performance for the simple arrays and the region arrays.
 The mean speedup for region arrays is 1.3 whereas for simple arrays it is nearly 3 times more at 3.4.
 There is also a significant difference between the performance of specialized region arrays and region arrays.
 Speedup for specialized region arrays is 1.9.
 Like the C++ backend, here also, most noticeable performance gain for simple arrays is for benchmarks involving a large number of array accesses and read/writes. capr and dich ask for special consideration.
-For capr, even with X10 compiler's bounds checks turned off, the region array version slows down by more than 500 times compared to the simple array version and even the specialized region array version.
-This again, is due to the fact that region arrays, with the dynamic shape checks, generated more code than the JIT compiler could handle.
+For capr, even with X10 compiler's bounds checks turned off, the region array version slows down by more than 500 times compared to the simple arrays, with the dynamic shape checks, generated more code than the JIT compiler could handle.
+For dich the slowdown due to region arrays was about 700 times compared to simple arrays.
 For dich, even the specialization on region arrays was not enough to reduce the code size enough to be able to be JIT compiled.